 Now let’s jump into where to find these metrics for each social platform and how to create a fully-fledged social media report in 2022.

 Your social media report should be easy to understand, almost like storytelling.
-You don’t need to dive into intense formatting unless you want to dive into overcomplicated data.
+You don’t need to dive into intense formatting unless you want to dive deeper into data to create an executive summary for a report.

 In this section, we’ll learn to collect important metrics from each social platform and put them together to create a social media report.